 |Title/Details||>Description||>Price (ex VAT)|

 Understanding Mathematics in the Digital Age (2018) - Immediate download.
-220 pages, 11Mbytes - Click here for a PDF extract (first 30 pages)
+220 pages, 11Mbytes - Click here for a PDF preview (first 30 pages)

 "From irrational numbers to fractional dimensions, from image processing to credit card security, this book is a source of treasure that covers many of the most exciting topics in mathematics and shows how the power of mathematics is applied to today's sophisticated world.
 Erudite, well researched and up-to-date, it is accessible to the mathematically-minded layman, ranging from delightful anecdotes to serious insights and applications.
 Unlike many popular books on mathematics it does not side-step mathematical arguments and explanations, lucidly exploring and explaining them and including useful web links and references " R Emanuel, author of Longman's Core Maths series for A Level students